sorodrigo/react-placehodl/README.md

 ### Props
 The `<Placehodl />` component has the following props:
 - seed => Seed for the size randomizer.
 (Powered by _fast-random_).
-- sizes => Array of size classNames that will be applies to each word.
+- sizes => Array of size classNames that will be applied to each word.
 - prefix => Prefix used in all elements classes.
 - className => Root level class name.
 - children => Function that gets passed the generator methods.